dart-lang/site-www/src/null-safety/index.md

 description: Information about Dart's null safety feature
 ---

-The Dart language comes with sound null safety!
+The Dart language comes with sound null safety.

 When using sound null safety,
 types in your code are non-nullable by default, meaning that